stormpath/stormpath-sdk-python/README.md

   del group.custom_data['affiliation']
   ```

-* Saving custom data changes (creates, updates and ) to Stormpath:
+* Saving custom data changes (creates, updates and deletes) to Stormpath:
-When deleting custom fields, the information is not synced with Stormpath until the custom_data object is saved.
+When deleting custom fields, the information is not synced with Stormpath until the custom_data object is saved by calling the `save` method.
 Also, saving groups and accounts automatically saves their custom data.

   ```python
   account.custom_data.save()